Furnished Property definition

 • Except for reasonable wear and tear, Seller assumes all risk of loss, destruction, or damage of Furnished Property while in Seller’s possession, custody, or control.

-• Seller shall promptly notify Buyer of any loss or damage to the Furnished Property.
+• Except for reasonable wear and tear, Seller shall be responsible for, and shall promptly notify Buyer of, any loss or damage to Furnished Property.

 More Definitions of Furnished Property